Now that we’ve spent time Deconstructing Your Minutes, let’s turn to how our use of language can elevate those minutes.

-When preparing minutes, do you sometimes seek inspiration to minimize repetition of verbs used to summarise actions undertaken during your meetings?
 After all, few among us enjoy reading sentence after sentence monotonously stating that “The President noted …” or, “Members asked …”

-With these thoughts in mind, check below for options to consider the next time you’re seeking inspiration … and note (or reflect, observe, affirm, declare or even applaud!) that all such words are provided in the past tense, which is the appropriate choice for recording minutes.
+With these thoughts in mind, check below for options to consider the next time you’re seeking inspiration … and note (or reflect, observe, confirm, declare or even applaud!) that all such words are provided in the past tense, which is the appropriate choice for recording minutes.

 Exceptional EA’s Action-Focused Verbs for Minutes